Associate Professor of Biology

 A driving force behind the Lakeland Undergraduate Research Experience (LURE), Pickhardt was named Lakeland's winner of the Underkofler Excellence in Undergraduate Teaching Award in 2011.
 His LURE students have gone on to participate in funded graduate programs to pursue their doctorate degrees at Michigan Technological University, Rutgers University and the University of North Carolina at Chapel Hill.

 An aquatic ecologist with strong field work background, Pickhardt has published and presented extensively on this work.
 His area of expertise centers around the interactions of trace elements and contaminants – specifically mercury — on the biota at the base of aquatic food webs.
+Recent collaborations with researchers at the Oak Ridge National Laboratory investigate the potential use of polycultures of algae as biofuels.

 Side Menu and Info